jan257/Ekam_Apps_Submission-QuickDocs/application/README.md

-# Ekam Apps Assessment
+# Ekam Apps Assessment: QuickDocs

 ## Overview
 This is a web-based application developed as part of the Ekam Apps Assessment.
-It allows users to register, log in, upload documents, and perform natural language queries on the stored data.
+It allows to register users, sumbit documents, track progess of processes and perform natural language queries on the stored data.

 ## Features
 - User registration and authentication